OSBI agent testifies in Davis case

 “Preston’s after me,” he told the agent.
 “He never asked me where the money went. … I would’ve written him a check if he’d come to me.”

-The video interview was stopped in court on Wednesday and Special Associate District Judge Mark Flanagan said no more would be shown by a pre-trial agreement between District Attorney Kyle Cabelka and Davis’ lawyer, David Smith, of Norman.
+The video interview was stopped in court on Wednesday and Special Associate District Judge Michael C. Flanagan said no more would be shown by a pre-trial agreement between District Attorney Kyle Cabelka and Davis’ lawyer, David Smith, of Norman.

 “What you saw is the information you need,” Flanagan told the jury.